Himanshu-Kakkar/devTinder-web/README.md

 feature: nomenclature => feat

-Get the feed, add the feed int the store build the user card
+Get the feed, add the feed into the store build the user card